It’s been more than 20 years since demographer David Foot released his bestseller Boom, Bust & Echo and the message still rings true.

 “When you get a big group of people moving through the same stage of their life at the same time, that’s what generates the mega-trends around us,” says Foot.

-BC’s housing boom and shortage was predictable and the govt could have planned far in advance.
+The present housing demand was predictable and the province could have planned far in advance.